George Scott (boxer)

-George Kelly Scott (born 20 December 1966), earlier George Cramne, is a retired Swedish professional boxer of Liberian descent.
+George Kelly Scott (born 20 December 1966), earlier George Cramne, is a Liberian-born Swedish retired professional boxer.
 He won the Swedish championship five years in a row, took a silver medal in the Olympic games in Seoul 1988. and won the world champion belt for WBU.
 He never lost his belt in the ring, but would later have it taken away from him following a disagreement with his manager.